 Lean Six Sigma project teams start with the Define phase, and continue through the Measure, Analyse and Improve to the Control phase.
-After each phase, project progress is being reviewed.
+After each phase, we review the project progress.
 As a result of the review, a decision about the project is made.
 In most of the situations, projects proceed to the next phase.
-When there is a reason, teams return to a previous phase or projects are postponed, closed or cancelled.
+Nevertheless, if there is a reason, teams return to a previous phase or projects are postponed, closed or cancelled.

 The Define Phase